krishnaap/US_climate_Division_plot/README.md

 # US_climate_Division_plot
 Python script for plotting US Climate divisions.
-This is based on NOAA/NCEI U.S. Climate Division Data obtained from https://psl.noaa.gov/data/usclimdivs
+This is based on NOAA/NCEI U.S. Climate Division Data obtained from https://psl.noaa.gov/data/usclimdivs .
+This script imports US climate divisions from the netCDF file and subset North Great Plains then mask Era 5 data in that particular region.
+Then make a time series plot.